Ten Ways to Make Your Vacations Extraordinary

 5. Tweak Your Traveling Party

 If you always travel with kids in tow, take a couples only trip.
 Invite the grandparents and/or aunts and uncles.
 Take a parent-child only trip for special bonding time — this works for parents of grown children too.
 Try a guys trip to the Caribbean to scuba dive or a ladies trip to New York City to see a show.
+Imagine the possibilities!

 6. Make Your Trip a Celebration

 From a destination wedding to a birthday getaway, your trip is the perfect time to celebrate.
 Don’t let those annual milestones go unnoticed.
+This year, take a weekend trip for your anniversary, go on a cruise for your birthday, or take your child to Disneyland Paris for graduation.

 For our 10th anniversary, we renewed our vows in Walt Disney World!